-In the event the July 1, 2015 maximum rate set forth in Appendix E-1 is equal to or less than the employee's salary as of June 30, 2015, no adjustment shall be made, but employees assigned to these classes shall suffer no reduction in pay.
+In the event the July 1, 2017 maximum rate set forth in Appendix E-1 is equal to or less than the employee's salary as of June 30, 2017, no adjustment shall be made, but employees assigned to these classes shall suffer no reduction in pay.

 Section 3.
 First Year Wage Adjustment.
-Effective July 1, 2015, all salary ranges and rates shall be increased by two and one-half percent (2.5%), rounded to the nearest cent.
+Effective July 1, 2017, all salary ranges and rates shall be increased by two percent (2.0%), rounded to the nearest cent.
 The compensation grid for classes covered by this Agreement is contained in Appendix E-1.
 Employees shall convert to the new compensation grid as provided in Section 2.

 Section 4.
 Second Year Wage Adjustment.
-Effective July 1, 2016, all salary ranges and rates shall be increased by two and one-half percent (2.5%), rounded to the nearest cent.
+Effective July 1, 2018, all salary ranges and rates shall be increased by two and one-quarter percent (2.25%), rounded to the nearest cent.
 Salary increases provided by this section shall be given to all employees including those employees whose rates of pay exceed the maximum rate for their class.
 The compensation grid for classes covered by this Agreement is contained in Appendix E-2.
 Conversion to the new compensation grid shall not change an employee's eligibility for step progression increases.